Carrigan/interactive_art/triclojure/presentation.md

 - We're going to be talking about these tiny computers a lot so I'll take a second to talk about them.
   They are called microcontrollers and they are made to run programs that read electrical signals from sensors and do something with them, like turn on LEDs, control motors, or talk to other computers.
-- The one pictured here is an ATMega328 - the original chip used for Arduinos.
-It is an 8 bit processor, which means that its math operations can only run on 8 bit numbers.
-If you need to multiple two 32 bit integers, it can take several hundred clock cycles to do so.
-Forget float math at the door.
+- Very low power chip.
+- It is an 8 bit processor
 - This chip has only 32kB of program storage and 2kB of RAM.
 This is not enough for an operating system, so what you typically do is use your computer to compile a program for it, and then you load that program on the chip and when it boots up, that program is the only thing it knows how to do.
-- If this sounds intimidating, it used to be and it still is in a lot of cases.
-When I was in college we were taught to use Assembly to program them and you had to write hundreds of lines of code just to initialize the chip properly and then many more to write your program.
-Even if we got to use C, it was really frustrating to read through 1000 page datasheets just to blink an LED.
+- This is fine: microwave doesn't need to be able to run NPM.
+- It was really frustrating to read through 1000 page datasheets just to blink an LED

 ---
 class: full-image